Prinzhorn/jquery-inlog/README.md

 						(function()).isXML(<body style="opacity: 0.920047;">) ↷ false
 ```

-Your can inspect return values, the this-value and even all parameters!
-WOOOOT!
+You can not only inspect the multiple levels of nested function calls,
+but also every single parameter!

 TODO